My 2-year-old recently started to hold his breath when he doesn't get what he wants, and it terrifies me. Is this normal?

 The best response to such behavior is to make sure he is safe, look the other way, and try to stay relaxed.
-Responding will only serve as positive reinforcement, and most kids outgrow breath-holding episodes by the time they are 4 or 5 years old.
+Responding will only serve as positive reinforcement, and most kids outgrow breath-holding episodes by the time they're 5 or 6 years old.

 |American Academy of Pediatrics (AAP) The AAP is committed to the health and well-being of infants, adolescents, and young adults.
 The website offers news articles and tips on health for families.|

 |American Academy of Family Physicians This site, operated by the American Academy of Family Physicians (AAFP), provides information on family physicians and health care, a directory of family physicians, and resources on health conditions.|